austintgriffith/web2-to-web3-curriculum/week1/week-1-notes.md

 #### Decentralized App(dApp)

 A dApp is just like any software application- any website or phone app.
-The difference is that the backend code runs on a decentralized network such as a peer to peer network or a blockchain.
+The difference is that the backend code runs on a decentralized network such as a peer-to-peer network or a blockchain.
 So an application on Ethereum is a dApp.

 We'll use our wallet to interfere with web3 services.
 Our identity & inventory will follow you from app to app.

 #### ENS

 The wallet address is a 42-character hexadecimal address.
-This is very hard to remember.
-That's where ENS comes in.
-[Etherum Name Service (ENS)](https://docs.ens.domains/) is a lookup service built on the Ethereum.
+Unfortunately, this is very hard to remember for humans.

+That's where [Ethereum Name Service (ENS)](https://ens.domains/) comes in.
+It's a lookup service built on Ethereum.
 It's like Domain Name Service(DNS) in the Ethereum world.
-Just as DNS takes the IP address and maps it to a human-readable domain name, ENS takes the crypto address and maps it to a human-readable string.
+A DNS takes the IP address and maps it to a human-readable domain name; ENS takes the crypto address and maps it to a human-readable string.

+When you want to receive money into your account, you can send your ENS name instead of sending that complicated and long address. "name.eth" for example, I can send someone this, and they can send me coins/tokens on Ethereum.
+This provides a basic form of identity.

+You can head over to get yourself an ENS from the [app](https://app.ens.domains/).
+It's also possible to do a search of an ENS on Etherscan and see the transactions.

 #### Decentrazlized Exchange & Centralized Exchange

-- Centralized Exchange: An exchange thats owned by one entity.
-They allow you to buy and sell crypto currencies.
+- **Centralized Exchange:** An exchange that's owned by one entity.
+They allow you to buy and sell cryptocurrencies.
+Coinbase, Binance, and Robinhood are popular examples of Centralized Exchange platforms.
-- Decentralized Exchange: An exchange that allows for peer-to-peer cryptocurrency transactions.
-There are no intermediaries but instead its based on smart contracts.
+- **Decentralized Exchange:** An exchange that allows for peer-to-peer cryptocurrency transactions.
+There are no intermediaries.
+Instead, it's based on smart contracts.
 [Uniswap](https://uniswap.org/) is a Decentralized Exchange on the Ethereum Blockchain.
+It is one of the most popular platforms to trade cryptocurrencies.

+It's also important to note the difference between coin and token.
+- A **coin** exists on its own blockchain.
+It is a digital representation of money for that blockchain.
+BTC, ETH or SOL are cryptocurrency coins; they each have their own blockchain.
+- A **token** functions on top of an existing blockchain via smart contracts.
+NFTs are a type of tokens.
+Basically, coins have their own blockchain and are used as a medium of exchange, whereas tokens live on top of a blockchain and can have different values or utilities.

 #### ERC 20

-ERC-20 is a standard for smart contracts that create fungible tokens on the Ethereum blockchain.
-ERC stands "Ethereum request for comment" and 20 is the token identifier.
+**ERC-20** is a standard for smart contracts that create fungible tokens on the Ethereum blockchain.
+ERC stands for "Ethereum request for comment", and 20 is the token identifier.

-DAI is an ERC20 token thats a stablecoin.
-You can read on how DAI works [here](https://docs.makerdao.com/getting-started/maker-protocol-101)
+DAI is an ERC20 token that's a stablecoin.
+You can read how DAI works [here](https://docs.makerdao.com/getting-started/maker-protocol-101)

 There are more ERC smart contracts.
 For example, the standard for creating a non-fungible token(NFT) is ERC-721.